-A simple analogy to understand calories is to imagine the body as a car.
+A simple analogy to understanding calories is to imagine the body as a car.
 Calories are the fuel which keeps the body moving.
-Even at rest, the body is burning calories to keep the blood pumping around the body and maintain the ideal temperature.
-When you exert yourself, - equivalent to pressing down the accelerator - the body uses up the energy faster.
+Even at rest, the body continues to burn calories to keep the blood circulating throughout the body and maintain a stable temperature.
+When you exert yourself, equivalent to pressing down the accelerator, the body uses up the energy faster.

 If you regularly exert yourself, you will need to consume more calories to ensure your body has enough energy to power you through your workout.
-Similarly, you should consume fewer calories if you do not exercise as much.
+Similarly, if you do not exercise as much, you should consume fewer calories.

 How many calories should I be consuming in a day?

-According to Public Health England, men should consume 2,500 calories and women should consume 2,000 calories per day.
+According to Public Health England, men should consume 2,500 calories, while women should consume 2,000 calories per day.

 "20% of daily energy and nutrients should come from breakfast and 30% from both lunch and dinner.
 All other snacks and drink consumed between meals should make up the difference." ~ Public Health England

-While this is a good guideline to follow for most people, these numbers are contested as they do not factor in a persons' energy expenditure.
-The rate at which a person uses up or "burns" calories differs from person to person depending on their metabolism.
+While this is a good guideline to follow for most people, these numbers are contested because they do not account for a person's energy expenditure.
+The rate at which a person uses up or "burns" calories differs from person to person, depending on their metabolism.

 Metabolism is the speed at which your body can process chemicals in your body to keep it alive.
 For example, a person with a higher, more active metabolism may need to intake more calories than someone with a slower metabolism.
 As you age, your metabolism typically slows down.